grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 (remote) repository had to be specified by IP address.
 As there's no CA store inside there the `--insecure-tls` flag had to be used[^1].

-[^1]:
-    Not hugely important since the stream is encrypted by `restic` anyway, and then encrypted again with TLS.
-The risk would be man-in-the-middle impersonation by IP address.

 It wasn't hard to add that to my import script and set it going again.

 ### Dealing with the time faking